Omensah-15/Inventory-Manager/README.md

 ```
 ---
 ## 📜 License
    MIT License — free to use and modify.
 ---
 ## Author
    Developed by Mensah Obed
-📧 Email: heavenzlebron7@gmail.com
+📧Email: heavenzlebron7@gmail.com
+---